danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 ## Notification views

-You can present any custom view as a system notification, for instance:
+You can present any custom view as a system notification, for instance plain text:

 ```swift
 struct MyView: View {